 This deference is based upon basic discovery etiquette rather than any special status of the media.
+See Omokehinde v Detroit Bd of Educ, 251 F.R.D.
+261, 265 (E.D.
+Mich.
+2007) (rejecting a constitutional privilege but stating that “a demand for a journalist’s material is subject to scrutiny under general principles of discovery” and thus, “one’s status as a news-gatherer must be balanced along with the requesting party’s need for the information, its relevance, and other well-established discovery factors”).
 In the case of Marketos v.
 American Employers Insurance Company, the Michigan Court of Appeals required the newspaper to produce photographs, published and unpublished, of a suspicious fire to an insurance company.
 185 Mich.
 App.
 179, 199, 460 N.W.2d 272 (1990).
 However, the case holding is limited because the newspaper had just ended its policy of selling photographs for $5.00.
 Id. at 183.
 The court obviously was influenced by this recent change in policy.
 The court of appeals quoted the following colloquy of the trial court and counsel:

 The Court: The News has usually been pretty good about: you pay your dollar and they’ll you have copies . . .
 It used to be a friendly newspaper that tried to help out the rest of the community.

 Mr. Rowe [Attorney for newspaper]: Well, I think The News still thinks of itself as a friendly newspaper, Your Honor.